fbpx

 Bromfield Street Weir

-This project will begin in 2022 and will remove the weir on the Merri river in Warrnambool which was constructed in 1907 and is now a redundant asset and poses a safety risk to the community as well as hindering the natural flow of the waterway.
+This project began in 2022 and will remove the weir on the Merri river in Warrnambool which was constructed in 1907 and is now a redundant asset and poses a safety risk to the community as well as hindering the natural flow of the waterway.

-Removing the weir – which will occur in 2023 – will have significant public benefits for the community of Warrnambool, including lifestyle and tourism benefits.
+Removing the weir – which in being undertaken in April 2024 – will have significant public benefits for the community of Warrnambool, including lifestyle and tourism benefits.

 This includes restoring the river’s natural flow which will boost animal populations, including recreational fish species.
 It also opens up the river to allow greater water activities such as canoeing, kayaking and paddle boarding.